lsilvs/M101x-Homework-1.1/README.md

+# MongoDBx: M101x Introduction to MongoDB using the MEAN Stack
+# Homework 1.1

 For this section's assessment, you will fill out the functions defined in `interface.js`.
 These functions will query a collection of movies - the data in the movies collection will look like what you see in the `movies.json`